cosmos/cosmos-sdk/docs/architecture/adr-027-deterministic-protobuf-serialization.md

 Fully deterministic structure serialization, which works across many languages and clients, is needed for structure signature use-case.
-We need to be sure that whenever we serialize and deserialize a data structure, no matter in which supported language, the raw bytes will stay the same.
+We need to be sure that whenever we serialize a data structure, no matter in which supported language, the raw bytes will stay the same.
 [Protobuf](https://developers.google.com/protocol-buffers/docs/proto3)
 serialization is not bijective (i.e. there exist a practically unlimited number of